 Wood dust is produced when tools and other machinery are in the process of cutting, sanding, or shaping wood.
 Large volumes of wood dust can be found in carpentry, sawmill, cabinet and furniture-making work environments.

-When not controlled, wood dust settles on work surfaces, floors, and equipment.
-Exposure to these conditions creates a higher risk of employee health and safety risks.
+Ideally, wood shops or woodworking environments should be as dust-free as possible.
+When not controlled, wood dust presents a range of safety issues.
+The clouds of dust that billow in workshops clog machines and settle on work surfaces, floors, and equipment.
+Exposure to these conditions create a higher risk of employee health and safety risks.

 Wood dust is associated with eye, nose, and throat irritation, dermatitis, and respiratory system issues including allergic reactions.
 Wood dust is also recognized as known carcinogens by the U.S. government.